Happy national AIDS awareness month. To celebrate, I am going to talk about one of my favorite musicals Rent. Check it out here!

 Heinous opinion but I like this version of Over the Moon better.
 (Sorry Idina Menzel).
 The vocals sounded better and still channels the weird.
 The headbanging isn’t for nearly as long and her performance not going perfectly is what I’d expect.
 I did like the set for the movie with the TVs in the background better though.

 In “La Vie Boheme A/B”, Benny and Mimi’s digs make their relationship more obvious, unlike the movie.
 A bane of theater is sitting scenes as you want actors to be seen, facing the audience.
 In part B, JoAnn’s announcement is the cause for celebration and we get more documentary-worthy commentary.
 (Unlike the movie).

 Benny is much more complex in this version.
 He doesn’t just hate them.
 He seems to miss their friendship.
 But he also wants to do well at his new job.
 At the same time, he’s an a##hole and I’m pretty sure he paid Angel to kill his dog.
 In this version, Mimi seems to hide her drug usage more as Roger seems to think it’s her cheating on him with Benny later.

-If you ask me which I like better, of course I’ll say the stage production.
-I wouldn’t say the movie is bad, in fact there are many things about the movie I liked.
-During this review, I tried to stay neutral, pointing out differences between the two and I took on an assumption that you were familiar with the source material.
-I apologize if it translated into a rough read, I will work on that for the future.
+If you ask me which I like better, of course, I’ll say the stage production.
+I wouldn’t say the movie is bad, in fact, there are many things about the movie I liked.
+During this review, I tried to stay neutral, pointing out differences between the two, and I took on an assumption that you were familiar with the source material.
+I apologize if it translated into a rough read, I will work on that in the future.